MustafaKhan670093/Sh.a.i.kspear-AI-As-Art/README.md

 I made an AI publish a poetry book and a pop song in under 24 HOURS

+[Please standby for code!
+It will be uploaded once it has been refactored :)]

 ## Inspiration 💭

 I had heard of but never personally explored the art in artificial intelligence.
 Inspired by the poetry I write, the incredible art I have seen and the drive to leverage machine learning and give myself as well as the AI agents I program a voice, I made this project!